Skip to Main Content

 In stock

-• Hydroponic Gardens
+• DIY Hydroponic Gardens

 No soil?
 No sunlight?
 No problem.
 A hydroponic growing system gives you the power to grow plants anywhere.
 Simply suspend your essential nutrients in a water-based solution and circulate them to the plant roots in a contained network of vessels and tubes.
 Sound easy?
 In a way, it is.
 But it also requires plenty of solid information to succeed, which is why you need this book.